candycode/loco/README.md

 to specify an entire native GUI through JSON.

-HUD-type interfaces are going to be supported through WebKit or QGraphicsWidgets layered on top of a QGraphicsView; example here
+HUD-type interfaces are going to be supported through WebKit or QGraphicsWidgets layered on top of a QGraphicsView; a proof of concept was implemented as a plugin, checkout the _gui.js_ and _gui.html_ files [here](https://github.com/candycode/loco/tree/master/modules/plugins/osgview/test).

 ### Filters